RotemMayo/NAF/README.md

 torchkit should appear amongst the installed packages.

+To download the dataset go to the project directory (NAF):

+        cd external_maf/datasets/data/lhc
+        sh lhc_download.sh

 ## Congratulations

 Thats it you're done!
 When running the files make sure to activate the env before hand by doing: